 This global pursuit of happiness has resulted in measures such as the World Happiness Report, while the World Happiness Database is working to collaborate and consolidate the existing happiness pursuits of different nations.

 We are living in a time when the conditions for happiness are known.
-This can be disheartening at times when we consider examples such as South Africa, where political strife prevent much of the population from experiencing the Four Qualities of Life as presented by Veenhoven.
+This can be disheartening at times when there is much negativity in the world.

 There is, however, good news in this situation: neuroplasticity.